takorejsza/yachts_dataset/README.md

     * Hull Type
     * Material Type
     * No. Engines
-    * Posting Date
+    * Date Posted
     * Adjusted Asking Price

 The adjusted asking price uses the cpi library to reflect the true asking price at the time the listing was made.
 The earliest listings observed are from 2010.

-Once the data is scraped and saved, it undergoes a cleaning and processing step.
+Once the data is scraped and saved it undergoes a cleaning and processing step.

 The cleaning.py file attempts to standardize numerical features to '00.0f' format.
 It also encodes categorical features into binary or ordinal columns.